Timeless configuration space and the emergence of classical behavior: Decoherence and coarse-grainings

 Using extremal coarse-grainings, one should regard the final point $\phi$ as centered on a ball of radius $\rho_{\mbox{ min}}$, within which the ECs cannot distinguish configurations with a good degree of certainty.

-For illustrative purposes, since the semi-classical approximation (for $S_{\gamma_{\mbox{ cl}}}/\hbar <1$) is good up to orders of $\hbar$, let us assume that for a given system with arc-length parametrization, $\order{\rho_{\mbox{ min}}}\sim \order{\hbar}$.\footnote{Note that in this case the action has dimensions of configuration space length, and thus $\rho$ has the right dimensions, and also that the time parameter along each geodesic becomes proportional to the configuration space length. } Now we can make an important distinction regarding distance with respect to the Jacobi metric, used in definition \ref{def:ECS}, and distance in physical space, measured for instance wrt a Riemannian metric $g_{ab}$.
+For illustrative purposes, since the semi-classical approximation (for $S_{\gamma_{\mbox{ cl}}}/\hbar <1$) is good up to orders of $\hbar$, let us assume that for a given system with arc-length parametrization, $\order{\rho_{\mbox{ max}}}\sim \order{\hbar}$.\footnote{Note that in this case the action has dimensions of configuration space length, and thus $\rho$ has the right dimensions, and also that the path parameter along each geodesic becomes proportional to the configuration space length. } Now we can make an important distinction regarding distance with respect to the Jacobi metric, used in definition \ref{def:ECS}, and distance in physical space, measured for instance wrt a Riemannian metric $g_{ab}$.

 We take the simplest possible example for the Jacobi metric $h_{ab}$, given in appendix \ref{app:Jacobi_metric}, in the case of a particle of energy $E$ moving on $M$ with background metric $g_{ab}$ and no potential.
 The Jacobi metric is $h_{ab}=2Eg_{ab}$.
-Thus, for a radius of $\rho_{\mbox{ min}}\sim \hbar$, and thus $S_{\gamma_{\mbox{ cl}}}/\hbar <1$, the physical radius $\ell$ around the extremal trajectories must obey \be 2E \ell\sim \rho_{\mbox{ min}}\sim \hbar \ee which means that with low energy/mass wrt $\hbar$ one can have a pretty large physical radius, which shrinks as the energy/mass becomes higher and one approaches the geometric limit.
+Thus, for a radius of $\rho_{\mbox{ max}}\sim \hbar$, and thus $S_{\gamma_{\mbox{ cl}}}/\hbar <1$, the physical radius $\ell$ around the extremal trajectories must obey \be 2E \ell\sim \rho_{\mbox{ max}}\sim \hbar \ee which means that with low energy/mass wrt $\hbar$ one can have a pretty large physical radius included in the same coarse-graining element, which shrinks as the energy/mass becomes higher and one approaches the geometric limit.

-It is this sort of indistinguishibility that allows, for example, a photon to interact with the mirrors in a beam-splitter experiment without leaving which-path information -- the different mirror states do not entangle sufficiently with the environment for the interaction to create a run-away effect, yielding which - path information.
-Thus the different mirror states are well confined to within the domains of the $C_\alpha$. \paragraph*{Decoherence in this paradigm.}